 |08A - Swaps info_outline||IDR2,029,668,245,738,100||USD133,578,491,321||

-April 7, (i) Repurchase agreement line facilities with several institutions: USD60 billion repo line facility for Foreign and International Monetary Authorities (FIMA) with the United States Federal Reserve (On July 29, The Federal Reserve announced the extension of its dollar liquidity swap lines and FIMA repo facility to 31 March 2021; On 16 December 2020, The US Fed announced the extension of the FIMA repo facility to 30 September 2021. [update]); USD2.5 billion with the Bank of International Settlements; USD3 billion with the Monetary Authority of Singapore (MAS); and USD0.5-1 billion with other central banks in the region. (ii) Bilateral currency swap arrangements with several central banks: CNY200 billion (equivalent to USD30 billion) with the People's Bank of China; USD22.76 billion with the Bank of Japan; USD10 billion with the MAS; and KRW10.7 trillion (equivalent to INR115 trillion) with the Bank of Korea.
+7 April 2020, (i) Repurchase agreement line facilities with several institutions: USD60 billion repo line facility for Foreign and International Monetary Authorities (FIMA) with the United States Federal Reserve (On July 29, The Federal Reserve announced the extension of its dollar liquidity swap lines and FIMA repo facility to 31 March 2021; On 16 December 2020, The US Fed announced the extension of the FIMA repo facility to 30 September 2021. [update]); USD2.5 billion with the Bank of International Settlements; USD3 billion with the Monetary Authority of Singapore (MAS); and USD0.5-1 billion with other central banks in the region. (ii) Bilateral currency swap arrangements with several central banks: CNY200 billion (equivalent to USD30 billion) with the People's Bank of China; USD22.76 billion with the Bank of Japan; USD10 billion with the MAS; and KRW10.7 trillion (equivalent to INR115 trillion) with the Bank of Korea.
 On 5 November 2020, BI announced the extension of its USD10 billion bilateral financial arrangement with the Monetary Authority of Singapore for another year comprised of a USD3 billion repo facility and USD7 billion bilateral currency swap line.

 |08B - International loans/grants||IDR110,785,157,102,620||USD7,291,100,000|